-Disney to roll out seasonal pricing on one-day park tickets
+Disney rolls out seasonal pricing on 1-day park tickets

 Disney’s properties in Orlando and Anaheim are rolling out seasonal prices for single-day tickets, hoping to spread out demand at the often jam-packed theme parks.